 Post-anoxic behaviors of the eastern subterranean termite, Reticulitermes flavipes

 Populations of R. flavipes are widespread throughout most of the eastern United States.
 Eastern subterranean termites are important to the recycling of essential nutrients in forest ecosystems.
 However, they also cause damage to wooden structures, including houses.
 Subterranean termites have the ability to survive flooding conditions by lowering their metabolism.
 This may decrease the activity of termites in areas with high amounts of rainfall.
 We investigate the connection between the ability of termites to lower their metabolism to survive floods and the feeding behavior of termites.
 See related posts here.

 Biodiversity, ecology, and natural history of the barred owl, Strix varia, and the great-horned owl, Bubo virginianis

 Our field station has given us a tremendous opportunity to observe and study both barred owls as well as great-horned owls.
-We have studied social, hunting, and nesting behaviors with the help of motion-activated cameras and videos.
-We calculated the Habitat Suitability Index for both species.
+We have studied social, hunting, and nesting behaviors with motion-activated cameras and videos.
 We have also been able to investigate how both of their niches overlap.